sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 3] - (2-3) Custom Training Job.md

    - Executed the same training code on a local development environment
    - Maintained identical model architecture and hyperparameters
    - Preserved data processing and augmentation strategies
+   - **Kept experiment tracking code** for consistency with cloud implementation

 2. **Cloud Integration**:
    - Uploaded the locally trained model to the planned GCS location
    - Registered the model in Vertex AI Model Registry
    - Maintained consistency with the original implementation plan
+   - **Manually logged experiment data** to preserve tracking capabilities

 3. **Documentation**:
    - Updated project documentation to reflect the adaptation
    - Added learnings about resource management and quota planning
+   - **Included experiment tracking results** in analysis and evaluation

 This approach demonstrates the flexibility and problem-solving skills essential for professional ML engineering, where adapting to infrastructure constraints is often necessary.